 They flattened out quite a bit too.
 So I decided to make a second batch, but baked them at a lower temp.

 What a difference 25 degrees can make!
 Overall, these cupcakes were okay, but I wouldn't call them the second best in NYC.
 The vanilla flavor is pronounced, but the cupcakes are a bit on the dry side, even when baked at the lower temp of 350F.

 I served these cupcakes with a dollop of super easy to make chocolate ganache, which tastes so incredibly good and just melts in your mouth (btw, none of my guests commented on the cupcakes, but everybody loved the ganache!).

-To make this easy ganache, you'll need roughly equal parts chocolate and heavy cream (the ratio can be varied somewhat, but this is a good place to start).
+To make this easy ganache, you'll need roughly equal parts (by weight) of chocolate and heavy cream (the ratio can be varied somewhat, but this is a good place to start).
 You can use whatever chocolate you like best...
-I'm a dark chocolate fan, but I actually used Nestle's semi-sweet chocolate chips here.
+I'm a dark chocolate fan, but you can use milk chocolate if that’s your thing.

 Simply heat the chocolate and heavy cream together in a double boiler, over barely simmering water, stirring constantly until the chocolate and cream are fully combined.
 That's it.
 Use it warm as a drizzle or glaze, or set it aside and wait about 8 hours for it to thicken to a spreadable or pipe-able consistency (pictured above).

 Even if you don't try making these cupcakes, definitely try the ganache... you won't be disappointed!